9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

       In an equation for ‘it’: it = toJValue [("foo", "bar")]
 ```

-This problem of *overlapping instances* is a consequence of Haskell\'s
+This problem of *overlapping instances* is a consequence of Haskell's
 open world assumption.
-Here\'s a simpler example that makes it clearer
+Here's a simpler example that makes it clearer
-what\'s going on.
+what's going on.

 :::: captioned-content
 ::: caption